ZamDimon/ZamDimon/README.md

 # 🧔 About me:
 👋 Welcome to my _GitHub_ Repository!

-I am Dmytro Zakharov, [**V. N. Karazin National University**](https://karazin.ua/en/) student majoring in _Applied Mathematics_, R&D Engineer at [**Distributed Lab**](https://distributedlab.com/), and a [**Ukraine Global Scholars**](https://www.ugs.foundation/) 501 finalist.
-My main interests are Deep Learning, Applied Cryptography, Web and Game Development, and Mathematics. 👀
+I am Dmytro Zakharov, [**Kyiv School of Economics**](https://kse.ua/) student majoring in _Pure Mathematics_ and R&D Engineer at [**Distributed Lab**](https://distributedlab.com/).
+My main interests are Applied Cryptography (especially applied to Machine Learning Privacy), Deep Learning, Web and Game Development, and surely Mathematics. 👀

 For more information about me and my achievements, visit [my website](https://zamdimon.github.io) 🎨.

 # 💪 Skills

-While conducting AI/ML research, working as a backend developer, and studying at various STEM-oriented institutions, I have tried and explored various stacks and technologies, which you might explore below.
+While conducting crypto/AI/ML research, working as a backend developer, and studying at various STEM-oriented institutions, I have tried and explored various stacks and technologies, which you might explore below.

 ## 💻 Languages
 | Knowledge Level | Languages |